-Sign your child in/out each day; this includes any absent days.
-Forty-two (42) of allowable absences are allocated to each child per year (1 July to 30 June).
-Once the forty-two days allowable absence is been reach the CCB entitlement will not apply to any absence days.
-Absences will appear on your weekly statements.
+- Sign your child in/out each day; this includes any absent days.
+Forty-two (42) of allowable absences are allocated to each child, per financial year (1 July to 30 June).
+Once the forty-two days allowable absence is been reach the CCS entitlement will not apply to any absence days.
+This includes public holidays.
+Absences will appear on your weekly statements. - Extended period of holidays Addition to the 42 absences rule, centrelink will cease and cancel the child's enrolment and Child Care Subsidy will stop, if either of the following occurs: - o your child hasn't attended the service for 8 continuous weeks - o if traveling outside Australia for more than 6 weeks